The Betsey Bradley and Hal Urschel MD Community Service Fund

 The heartbeat of the thriving Harvard Club of Dallas, you have given generously and passionately of your time and talents to many areas of the University, galvanizing the alumni community and mentoring other volunteer leaders with exemplary grace, unwavering dedication and Texas-sized enthusiasm for Harvard.

 Hal had a distinguished career as a cutting-edge Cardio-thoracic Surgeon, teacher, researcher and lover-of-life broadcaster prior to his sudden death in 2012.
 Together Hal and Betsey had established a course at the Kennedy School for Health Care Policy Leadership at Harvard for cardiac surgeons.
 Highly successful, the course was given twice a year for ten days and utilized faculty from the Kennedy School, Harvard Medical School as well as the schools of Public Health, Business and Law.
 The course ran for 10 years and developed many distinguished surgeon leaders.

-In past years, the Club has raised funds on an irregular, summer-to-summer basis to pay the $3,000 plus stipend.
+In past years, the Club has raised funds on an summer-to-summer basis to pay the $4,000 plus stipend.
 However, the Club felt that the establishment of the “Urschel Community Service Fund,” with the goal of raising $30,000 will give this program more permanence and certainty and secure it for the future.
-In addition, the Club plans to have the flexibility to increase the annual stipend from $3,000 to $4,000 to attract the most talented interns.
+The Club has contributed over 4000 hours of skilled hands-on student support within the last decade to local non-profit organizations.

 Tax deductible contributions to this fund in honor of Betsey and Hal can be made online by clicking here or by check made payable to the "Harvard Cub of Dallas".
-Please put “Urschel Fund’ in the notation section of your check and send it to the address: Harvard Club of Dallas, 12900 Preston Rd, Suite 1210, Dallas, TX 75230.
+Please put “Urschel Fund’ in the notation section of your check and send it to the address: Harvard Club of Dallas, 5706 E. Mockingbird Ln., Suite 115, Dallas, TX 75206.

 Click here to return to the main Philanthropy page.